JohnnyMatharu/Quiz/README.md

 It is a code for quiz with negative marking for timer.
 120 seconds, 6 questions with 20 points for each question

-Tools used include HTML and Javascript
+Tools used include HTML, CSS and Javascript

 # Screenshots
 https://github.com/JohnnyMatharu/Quiz/blob/main/quiz.png?raw=true